hilary3211/Reach-project/Workshop.md

 39
 40    init();
 ```
-We go through through the functions and what they do.
+We go through the functions and what they do.

-Each of the participant have 5 similar functions which is defined in the Player variable and is futher deployed in each of the participants
+Each of the participant have 5 similar functions which is defined in the Player variable and is further deployed in each of the participants

 * `getHand` This function gets the first user input of the two participants from the frontend.
 The function doesn't have an argument, but it returns a UInt from the frontend to the backend.
 This UInt is used to represent the first hand chosen by the two participants.